StrayerSQH/StrayerSQH.github.io/_teaching/AD-KLF.md

 Project Outcome:
 ======

-- Successfully completed the project and passed the department-level evaluation.
+- Completed the project and passed the department-level evaluation.